verbb/formie/docs/feature-tour/fields.md

 ### Agree
 A field for a single checkbox.
 Its ideal purpose is to be an agreement checkbox for terms & conditions, or similar.
 It can be marked as required or not as well as have its checked and unchecked values set.

 The description for the Agree field can also contain HTML via a WYSIWYG editor.
-You can control the available buttons and formatting via [docs:get-started/configuration#available-buttons](available buttons).
+You can control the available buttons and formatting via [available buttons](docs:get-started/configuration#available-buttons).

 #### Settings
 Setting | Description